rasikraj01/Django-Login-Sytem/README.md

 **NOTE:**You atleast need django 1.8 to run this code.

-Go to localhost:8000/admin to check for the registered user
+Go to localhost:8000/admin to check for the registered user use

-Use username : admin and password : pass1234
+username : admin and password : pass1234

 OR